 LSU Student Health Center‘s sexual assault support/medical services are available Monday thru Friday 8 am - 5 pm.
+The LSU Student Health Center partners with the East Baton Rouge Coroner’s Office to offer evidence collection by a specially trained Sexual Assault Nurse Examiner (SANE).
 If you need support services or an evidence collection kit completed after hours or on the weekend, please contact STAR (Sexual Trauma Awareness and Response) at 225-383-RAPE or your local police department.

 SANE stands for Sexual Assault Nurse Examiner.
-The SANE program allows any LSU student to have a forensic exam or “sexual assault evidence collection kit” conducted by a SANE.
+The SANE program allows survivors of sexual trauma to have a forensic exam or “sexual assault evidence collection kit” collected by a SANE.
 A SANE is specially trained in collecting evidence and working with survivors of sexual assault.

-The SANE also works closely with a Lighthouse Advocate from the Student Health Center.
+The SANE will refer LSU student survivors to a Lighthouse Advocate from the Student

-Lighthouse Advocates are specially trained University personnel who provide confidential
+Health Center.
+Lighthouse Advocates are specially trained University personnel who

-guidance and support to LSU students who have directly experienced interpersonal violence.
+provide confidential guidance and support to LSU students who have directly experienced

 Lighthouse Advocates will complete an anonymous report for every incident reported to them.
 Only demographic information is collected, as required by federal law under The Student Right to Know and Campus Security Act/Clery Act.